-Description: During the PG2 year, each urology resident is provided with an introduction and orientation to basic urology education and practice to include the knowledge and skills required to function in the urology clinics, the emergency department, and performing minor general urologic procedures.
-The PGY2 resident spends two-months as the consult resident on the adult UWHC service.
-Residents are directly supervised by urology faculty and work in a small team environment doing inpatient and ED consultations at UWHC.
-Residents are required to attend all didactic lectures and conferences and attend all City-Wide Grand Rounds presentations.
-Call consists of home call every 5th night.
+Description: During the second half of the PG2 year, each urology resident is provided with an introduction and orientation to basic urology education and practice to include the knowledge and skills required to function in the urology clinics, the emergency department, and performing minor general urologic procedures.
+The PGY2 resident spends two-months as the night float/consults resident on the adult UWHC service.
+Residents are directly supervised by urology faculty.
+Residents on the night float/consults rotation cover Sunday-Friday nights for eight weeks and spend the additional time working in a small team environment doing inpatient and ED consultations at UWHC.